 - Holiday activities.
 Plan events like snowshoeing, board game nights, movie nights, or other activities with your loved ones.

 - Thrift store gifts.
 Pick a fun item from a thrift store and give a fun backstory for why you chose it.
 This way you can save money and still get the joy of gift giving.
 The money you spend goes towards a good cause and you can donate the items back to the thrift store if you don’t keep them.

 - Nostalgic gift giving.
 Give someone something meaningful from your past

 - Get resourceful and reuse.
-Use old gift wrap, newspapers, or reusable boxes for wrapping gifts.
-Think about if the gifts you’re giving can be used multiple times, or a single use item that will be thrown away.
+Use old gift wraps, newspapers, or reusable boxes for wrapping gifts.
+Think about if the gifts you’re giving can be used multiple times or a single use item that will be thrown away.
 Reusing decorations and wrap can be good for the environment and your wallet.

 Where to go for more information